Julie London: Mainstream films and music

-While her music career earned her public notice, London also continued to appear in films, with lead roles in Crime Against Joe (1956), as well as appeared as herself in The Girl Can't Help It (1956), in which London performs three songs, including "Cry Me a River".
-The film was a box-office success, and became one of the top-30 highest-grossing films of 1956.
+While her music career earned her public notice, London also continued to appear in films, with lead roles in Crime Against Joe (1956) as well as appearing as herself in The Girl Can't Help It (1956), in which London performs three songs, including "Cry Me a River".
+The film was a box-office success and became one of the top-30 highest grossing films of 1956.
 London subsequently appeared in a television advertisement for Marlboro cigarettes, singing the "Marlboro Song".
 She appeared in several Westerns: In 1957, she appeared in Drango playing a Southern belle harboring fugitives, followed by a starring role opposite Gary Cooper in Man of the West, in which her character, the film's only woman, is abused and humiliated by an outlaw gang.
 The same year, she appeared as a pending bride in the Western Saddle the Wind; London's performance received critical acclaim in The New York Times.
 She appeared in The Wonderful Country in 1959, in which she plays a downtrodden wife of an army major.

 In 1960, London released the album Julie...At Home, which was recorded at her residence in Los Angeles.
 The same year, she released Around Midnight, which incorporated a larger backing band in comparison to her previous releases.
 She released numerous albums on Liberty Records throughout the 1960s, including Whatever Julie Wants (1961), Love Letters (1962), The End of the World (1963), and All Through the Night (1965), the latter a collection of songs by Cole Porter.

 Television work and final recordings

 London appeared on numerous television series in the 1960s, including guest appearances on Rawhide (1960), Laramie (1960), I Spy (1965), Alfred Hitchcock Presents (1965) and The Big Valley (1968).
 She and second husband Bobby Troup frequently appeared as panelists on the game shows Tattletales, Hollywood Squares, and Masquerade Party in the 1970s.
-On May 28, 1964, Troup and she recorded a one-hour program for Japanese television in Japan.
+On May 28, 1964, she and Troup recorded a one-hour program for Japanese television in Japan.
 London sang 13 of her classic songs, including "Bye Bye Blackbird", "Lonesome Road", and "Cry Me a River".
 She released studio albums until the end of the decade, and her final studio album was Yummy, Yummy, Yummy (1969), a collection of contemporary songs.
-After this, London stopped singing professionally, as she had lost significant vocal control due to years of smoking and drinking.
+After this, London stopped singing professionally.
+She had lost significant vocal control due to years of smoking and drinking.